tempo-riz/flutter-extract-to-arb-vscode/README.md

 key-prefix: AppLocalizations.of(context)!.

 # Generate key name
-# "ask" = prompt with pre-filled text, true = infer from text, false = prompt manually
+# "ask" = Prompt with a suggested key name, true = infer from text, false = prompt manually
 auto-name-key: true

 # Language to use for key name generation